 They will beat any price by 10%

 Support until late – 7 days a week

 Packages are also offered on their website.
 So if you are thinking about working in hospitality later on, you may also get your RSA Certificate.

 Is it worth getting the White Card?

 If you intend to work in the construction industry in Australia, the White Card is compulsory.
 Getting your White Card will offer you more opportunities to find jobs in Australia.
 The construction industry is a growing industry in Australia while pay rates are usually high.
 However, working in this industry is not easy and requires a good physical condition (long hours and physical work).
-Finally, as all training expenses, the cost of this training is tax deductible when you declare your revenus at the end of the financial year.
+Finally, as all training expenses, the cost of this training is tax-deductible when you declare your revenues at the end of the financial year.

 Updated on the 146h of Mai 2019.
 First published on the 16th of June 2016